Ocular Albinism

 Bordeaux, FR

-Benoit Arveiler practices in Bordeaux, France.
+Benoit Arveiler practices practicing medicine in Bordeaux, France.
 Mr. Arveiler is rated as an Elite expert by MediFind in the treatment of Ocular Albinism.
-His top areas of expertise are Albinism, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism, and Oculocutaneous Albinism Type 1.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Albinism, Oculocutaneous Albinism, Oculocutaneous Albinism Type 1, and Hermansky-Pudlak Syndrome.

 Learn about our expert tiers